 General Information

-(Last updated August 23, 2024)
+(Last updated Aug.
+23, 2024)

 The City's Community Development Division in the Economic Development Department administers the City's Community Development Block Grant (CDBG) Program, which is federally funded by the United States Department of Housing and Urban Development (HUD).
 The program allows the City to fund a variety of housing and community/economic development projects that benefit low- to moderate-income (LMI) citizens.
-Information on current and past projects funded, as well as additional resources to learn more about the program may be found below.
+Information on current and past projects funded, as well as additional resources to learn more about the program, may be found below.

 In addition to the CDBG program, the Community Development Division also coordinates with the San Diego Housing Commission and the County of San Diego to administer the following HUD entitlement programs covered by the City's Consolidated Plan: